cparker73/software-dev-projects/README.md

 # CSC 300 - Software Development
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Assignments done for my Software Development course.
-The assignments utilize advanced Java features, programming concepts, and efficient coding practices to create programs that perform real-world tasks.
+The assignments use advanced Java features and efficient software design to create programs that perform real-world tasks.